AD-lite24/Laundromat_management_system/README.md

 # Laundromat_management_system
-A management system for laundromats built in Java for the OOP course
+A management system for a laundromat built using Java for the OOP course